-Clearance from the edge of the door should be at least 190mm till the end of the handle of the Smart Mortise.
+Clearance from the edge of the door should be at least 190mm till the end of the handle of the Mortise.

 The entire area must be completely flat and unobstructed on both sides of the door when you are measuring for these requirements.

-The Smart Mortise will replace your existing lock mechanism.
+The Mortise will replace your existing lock mechanism.
 Here's a comparison chart to give you a better idea of what your door might look like before and after the installation:

 If you have an existing long handlebar on your door, you'll be required to remove it.
-The Smart Mortise is not recommended in this case as both handles will interfere with each other.
+The Mortise is not recommended in this case as both handles will interfere with each other.

 One last thing to note is that left- or right-hand installation does not matter.
-The Smart Mortise's handle can be tweaked to suit your needs.
+The Mortise's handle can be tweaked to suit your needs.

 a) Measure door thickness